US Banking for Pakistani LLC Owners: What Actually Works

 - Registered agent address as the only US presence

-- No demonstrable business activity or revenue history
+- No business activity or revenue history

 - Inconsistencies between the application and publicly available information